oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 1. Each CSAF document MUST conform the **CSAF Base** profile.
 2. Each profile extends the base profile "CSAF Base" - directly or indirect through another profile from the standard - by making additional fields from the standard mandatory.
 A profile can always add, but never subtract nor overwrite requirements defined in the profile it extends.
 3. Any optional field from the standard can also be added to a CSAF document which conforms with a profile without breaking conformance with the profile.
 One and only exempt is when the profile requires not to have a certain set of fields.
-4. Values of `/document/category` starting with `csaf_` are reserved for existing, upcoming and future profiles defined in the standard.
+4. Values of `/document/category` starting with `csaf_` are reserved for existing, upcoming and future profiles defined in the CSAF standard.
 5. Values of `/document/category` that do not match any of the values defined in section 4 of this standard SHALL be validated against the "CSAF Base" profile.
 6. Local or private profiles MAY exist and tools MAY choose to support them.
 7. If an official profile and a private profile exists, tools MUST validate against the official one from the standard.